fooooooooooooooo/VelocityDiscord/README.md

 # Minecraft > Discord message formats
 # Uses the same formatting as the Discord client
 [discord.chat]
+# The format set in the following key "discord.chat.message" is ignored when webhooks are used
 message = "{username}: {message}" join_message = "**{username} joined the game**" leave_message = "**{username} left the game**"